 Zoe Senese-Grossberg (she/her/hers) is a Brooklyn based writer and director.
 As an artist, Zoe is attracted to intimate relationships but grand stories.
 Much of her work revolve around historic subject matter ranging in time periods from Medieval England to the near future.
 Themes are often around Jewish identity and diaspora, queerness, gender, coming of age, and human sexuality.
 She is fascinated by what turns people on and pulls them apart.
 Zoe is the current associate artistic director of the The Firebird Project.
+She is an MFA Playwriting Candidate at the University of Iowa Playwrights Workshop and the current Iowa Arts Fellow.

 She has worked as a teaching artist at Firebird Youth Theater, New Voices Middle School through NIA Community Services, and Teachers & Writers Collaborative.
 She has taught playwriting classes in an independent capacity as well as worked as a freelance playwriting tutor and monologue coach.
 Zoe has a great passion for engaging young people with the world of theater and hopes she can give them the gifts so many wonderful teachers gave to her throughout her education.